Océane Zhu: 2006–2008: Modeling career

-2008 Miss China Europe and Miss China International
+2008: Miss China Europe and Miss China International

-While studying in Paris, she was a part-time model and learned about the Miss China Europe 2008 pageant when a reporter asked her about it.
-Feeling she had nothing to lose, she attended and won the competition.
-Afterwards, she represented Paris in the Miss China International 2008 pageant in Hong Kong and also won.
-Like all beauty pageant winners in HK, Océane was offered a contract to act in TVB and began her acting career.
+While studying in Paris, she participated in the Miss China Europe 2008 pageant and won.
+She then represented Paris in the Miss China International 2008 pageant in Hong Kong, also winning the title.
+Like other pageant winners in Hong Kong, she was offered a contract to act with TVB, marking the start of her acting career.